Curriculum

 Our strong commitment to educational visits, extra curricular activities and enrichment opportunities reflects our belief that these ‘first hand experiences’ make learning more memorable, ensuring that the children enjoy a stimulating, creative and exciting curriculum.
 The curriculum also includes those features which produce the school's ethos (i.e. the ‘hidden curriculum’) such as the quality of relationships and the values exemplified by the way the school sets about its task.

-The school is organised into seven classes in total including Year 1, Year 2, Year 3, Year 4, Year 5, and Year 6 who follow the National Curriculum 2014 for maths and English and our developed Connected Curriculum for non-core subjects.
+The school is organised into seven classes in total including Reception, Year 1, Year 2, Year 3, Year 4, Year 5, and Year 6 who follow the National Curriculum 2014 for maths and English and our developed Connected Curriculum for non-core subjects.
 Our teaching is focussed on the needs of the individual child; we tailor our teaching to ensure every child makes excellent progress.
 Classes are also supported by our Teaching Assistants based on the needs of the children.

 "A caring, positive environment where everyone is valued and encouraged to enjoy their learning."

-Parent survey December 2020
+Parent survey December 2022

 Files to Download